Home / packaging / bags

 1. Material Selection Based on Product Requirements

-The customization process starts with selecting the right material, such as paper, kraft, mylar, plastic, or fabric.
+The process starts with selecting the right material, such as paper, kraft, mylar, plastic, or fabric.
 This decision depends on factors like product weight, moisture sensitivity, barrier needs, and durability to ensure proper protection and functionality.

 2. Size and Structural Configuration